jellyfin/jellyfin-meta/policies-and-procedures/jellyfin-social-contract.md

 Draft 1 of Version 1.0, 2021-02

-Based heavily on the Debian Social Contract, available at https://www.debian.org/social_contract
+Based heavily on the [Debian Social Contract](https://www.debian.org/social_contract).

 ## "Social Contract" with the Jellyfin Community